sibblegp/Storj-Dashboard-Client/README.md

 Welcome to the StorJ Dashboard client.
 This is the installable client module for [www.storjdash.com](https://www.storjdash.com/) and can be used to monitor [StorJ](https://storj.io) farming nodes on as many servers as you'd like.
 It is provided free of charge.

-### This software is currently in beta testing.
+## Windows Installation

+Please go to the [releases](https://github.com/sibblegp/Storj-Dashboard-Client/releases) page for the latest Windows installer.

+## Linux Installation

-### Currently the client only works on Ubuntu and Debian distributions.
+### Currently the client only works on Ubuntu and Debian 9.X+ distributions.

-### Stop now if you are using any other operating system.
+### Stop now if you are using any other Linux operating system.

 To get started, [register for an account at StorJDash.com](https://www.storjdash.com/register/).
 You will need these credentials later.